geniusserg/Test/README.md

-The test repository iz for learning.
+The test repository is for learning.